Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: Reprise: Almost-everywhere Fourier convergence in for

 What we currently know is summarised by: \begin{theorem} Let $2 \leq p < 2n/(n-1)$ and $f \in L^p(\mathbb{R}^n)$.

 (i) Then $S_{2^k}f(x) \rightarrow f(x)$ almost everywhere as $k \to \infty$.

 (ii) If for all $\phi \in C^\infty_c$ the function $g = \phi f$ satisfies

 then $S_{R}f(x) \rightarrow f(x)$ almost everywhere as $R \to \infty$ \end{theorem} Part (i) is in \cite{CRdeFV}.
 The corresponding maximal function estimate for $p=2$ is folklore and can be proved by the same arguments as Theorem~\ref{thm:conv} part (i).
 Part (ii) is in \cite{CarberySoria} and for $p=2$ is essentially a statement of Rademacher--Men\v{s}ov type.
+It would be interesting to lower the index $2$ on the logarithmic term to $1$.
 As a corollary of part (ii) we have almost-everywhere convergence for $f$ in any Sobolev space $L^p_s$ of strictly positive order $s$ when $2 \leq p < 2n/(n-1)$.
 It is not currently known whether one may recover the result of part (i) when one replaces the lacunary sequence $\{2^k\}_{k \in \mathbb{Z}}$ by a second-order lacunary sequence $\{2^k(1+2^{-j})\}_{k \in \mathbb{Z}, j \in \mathbb{N}}$ (this corresponds to the maximal Hilbert transform in the one-dimensional setting).
 However, almost-everywhere convergence through a second-order lacunary sequence does hold if $\int_{\mathbb{R}^n} |\widehat{f}(\xi)|^2 (1 + \log^+\log^{+} |\xi|)^2 {\rm d} \xi < \infty$, see \cite{CarbGMT}.